-- Scores for coral cover were negatively related to increasing concentration of both Chl a and NAP at 2 m depth, this relationship strongest for Chl a, in the Wet Tropics and Fitzroy regions (Table 15, Figure 32c, Figure 33b). - Reef-wide, scores for macroalgae were negatively related to Chl a concentration at both 2 m and 5 m depths, however, although mean slopes were negative in all regions confidence intervals of predicted slopes did not exclude zero (Figure 32b, e, Table 15).
+- Scores for coral cover were negatively related to increasing concentration of Chl a at 2 m and 5 m depths.
+This relationship strongest in the Fitzroy region and at 2 m depth in the Wet Tropics region (Table 15, Figure 33b). - Reef-wide scores for macroalgae were negatively related to Chl a concentration at both 2 m and 5 m depths and positively related to light levels (PAR) at 5 m depth.
+At 2 m depth these relationships were most evident in the Burdekin region and at 5 m depth in the Mackay Whitsunday region (Figure 33c, d, Figure 34a, Table 15).

 The juvenile indicator at 5 m depths was the only indicator for which Reef-wide scores were positively related to Chl a concentration.
-A relationship evident in both the Wet Tropics and Burdekin Regions (Table 15, Figure 32d).
-Very high densities of Turbinaria spp juveniles at reefs with relatively high Chl a concentration in the Herbert Tully sub-region and Burdekin Region are influential in these results (
+This relationship was evident in both the Wet Tropics and Burdekin regions (Table 15, Figure 33b).
+Very high densities of Turbinaria spp (family Dendrophylliidae) juveniles at reefs with relatively high Chl a concentration in the Herbert Tully sub-region and Burdekin Region are influential in these results (Figure A 12, Figure A 13).